Originally scheduled on Saturday, Feb. 7th, due to severe weather, we RESCHEDULED this event to February 14th.

 CPF thanks Chary Griffin and Cindy Haaf Murphy of Berkshire Hathaway Homeservices for sponsoring the Lantern-Lit Snowshoe Hike!

-If you have NOT previously registered for the Lantern-Lit Hike but would like to attend the event on February 14th, please register online.
+Online registration is now closed.
+You will still be able to register in-person at the event.
 All adults must fill out this form for themselves and their minor children, prior to participating in the event.

 Event Details: